-My White Collar Fraud blog discusses, white-collar crime, securities fraud, financial disclosures, the accounting profession, internal controls, Sarbanes-Oxley, government corruption, and other related topics.
-Red flags and other financial reporting irregularities investigated and reported in this blog are referred to appropriate government agencies as a whistleblower.
-Material from my blog has been used by the Securities and Exchange Commission and in class action lawsuits against certain public companies for improper accounting practices and financial disclosures.
+My White Collar Fraud blog investigates white-collar crime, securities fraud, accounting irregularities, corruption, and other related topics.
 My blog was recommended by the Journal of Accountancy.
 The Huffington Post named me one of the 25 most feared financial reporters in America.

 Recent blog posts below:

 My forensic accounting investigation exposed GAAP violations by Overstock.com (NASDAQ: OSTK) which caused the company to restate its financial reports for the third time in three years.

 From October 5, 2009: Crain's New York Business - Crazy Like a Fox by Aaron Elstein (Download)

 Now Sam Antar, 52, is using the expertise he gained as a criminal to uncover accounting problems at other companies.
 Exhibit A for him these days is Overstock.com Inc.,an online retailer with a recent history of accounting issues.

 Despite his felonious past, Sam Antar has earned credibility with law enforcement officials.
 He’s spent much of the past decade talking to the FBI, the Justice Department, the IRS, accounting students and business groups, explaining how Crazy Eddie fooled auditors for so long.The former CPA says he feels bad about what he did and wants to help overmatched investigators as they try to root out savvy fraudsters.

 “He knows accounting backwards and forwards,” says Richard Simpson, an SEC attorney who helped lead the government’s probe into Crazy Eddie.